MagniteEngineering/fledge.polyfill/specifications/auctions.md

 #### Return

 * If successful and contains a winning bid, return a `<Promise>`.
-While the proposal will maintain this is `opaque`, within our trials we won't support that feature as we won't have any way to do so.
+While the proposal will maintain this is `opaque`, within our trials we won't support that feature, initially, but may try to do this in a future iteration.
 * If successful and does not contain a winning bid, return a `null`
 * If failure, return `Error(<reason>)`